fauverism/Notes/README.md

 Notes
 =====

-Notes from websites, books that I've read, etc., etc.
+Notes from websites, books that I've read, things I want to do, etc.